1951-1959 - John P. Tilton

 In August 2002, Jamshed Bharucha assumed the post of provost and senior vice president at Tufts University.
 Bharucha is the former dean of faculty and the John Wentworth professor of psychological and brain sciences at Dartmouth College.
 In July 2011, Bharucha left to become president of the Cooper Union for the Advancement of Science and Art.
 Vice Provost Peggy Newell was appointed provost and senior vice president ad interim through June 2012.

 On July 1, 2012, David R. Harris was appointed as provost and senior vice president at Tufts University.
-Prior to becoming Provost, Dr. Harris served as Senior Associate Dean, Deputy Provost, Vice Provost for Social Sciences, and Professor of Sociology at Cornell University.
+Prior to becoming Provost, Harris served as Senior Associate Dean, Deputy Provost, Vice Provost for Social Sciences, and Professor of Sociology at Cornell University.
 As Deputy Provost at Cornell he focused on a number of key Provost Office priorities, including academic planning, admissions and financial aid, and diversity.
-As Vice Provost for Social Sciences he was responsible for leading the development and implementation of university-wide efforts to enhance the social sciences, and for providing a social sciences perspective on Cornell policies and priorities.
+As Vice Provost for Social Sciences, he was responsible for leading the development and implementation of university-wide efforts to enhance the social sciences, and for providing a social sciences perspective on Cornell policies and priorities.
 In April 2018, Deborah T. Kochevar was named provost and senior vice president ad interim.